mahbubiftekhar/RoboTour/README.md

 <br>
 (b) working as members of a team.

-The [Systems Design Project ](http://www.drps.ed.ac.uk/17-18/dpt/cxinfr09032.htm) is a University of Edinburgh, Semester 2 module, SDP is a group project involving construction of an item of significant complexity under conditions designed to give insights into industrial teamwork.
+The [Systems Design Project ](http://www.drps.ed.ac.uk/17-18/dpt/cxinfr09032.htm) is a University of Edinburgh, Semester 2 module, SDP is a group project involving the construction of an item of significant complexity under conditions designed to give insights into industrial teamwork.
 <br>
 <br>
 It is a 20 credit course with design, construction and assessment through the semester, ending in a demonstration day with industry visitors.